dguzenko/newdocs/docs/zooitempro.md

 Custom Elements
 ===============

-In order to filter by custom elements data, those must have specified the ZL Filter group Category, Date, Input, Option or Rating.
+In order to filter by custom elements data, those must have specified the ZL Filter group *Category, Date, Input, Option* or *Rating*.
 To do so:

 1. Open the custom element XML file.
 2. Localize the `<element/>` tag.
-3. Add a zl_filter_group attribute with the appropiate category value.
+3. Add a *zl_filter_group* attribute with the appropiate category value.
   Eg: `<element type="textpro" zl_filter_group="input">`
 4. Save the file and done!

 If you are using 3rd party element be sure to override it in the appropiate folder in order to preserve the change after future updates.